 The Firm’s senior management is committed to preventing the facilitation of criminal tax evasion and fosters a culture in which the facilitation of criminal tax evasion is never acceptable.
 The Firm applies stringent due diligence procedures, taking an appropriate and risk-based approach in respect of associated persons, in order to mitigate identified risks.
 The Firm’s prevention policies and procedures are communicated, embedded and understood throughout the Firm through internal and external communication, including training.
 The Firm monitors and reviews its prevention procedures and will make improvements where necessary.

-For more detailed information about our policies and procedures, please contact our Principal, Andrew MacLeod.
+For more detailed information about our policies and procedures, please contact our CEO & Chairman, Andrew MacLeod.

 5. Data privacy

 Griffin Law takes data privacy seriously.
 For more information see our privacy statement.

 6. Anti-money laundering policies and procedures

 Our anti-money laundering (AML) policies are generally based on the highest standards that are required, and apply in relation to all of our business wherever our clients are based in the world.
 The Firm conducts client due diligence enquiries on each new client and persons connected with them and conducts ongoing monitoring of existing clients.
 These enquiries are based on the FATF Recommendations, and the EU Fourth Money Laundering Directive, although if additional information is required, that information will also be obtained.
 Where necessary for these purposes, we seek relevant information from third party data suppliers.
 Where individuals have supplied personal data for this purpose we will only use it for that purpose and will keep it only as long as the relevant AML and data protection legislation requires.